 It is always better to hunt the sea glass yourself because you’d be able to feel the glass once you find one.
 But like finding seashells, being able to find the colors and shapes you like would be challenging.

-What are the best beaches for sea glass collecting in the US?
-This list should help you decide which beach you should go to next if you’re finding sea glass and everything you need to know about each beach?
+So What are the best beaches for sea glass collecting in the US?
+This list should help you decide which sea glass beach you should go to as well as everything you need to know about each beach?

 - Difficulty: 7.
 There is still a lot of sea glass around.
 You wouldn’t need to hunt.